 - Sleep is important for the brain to function at it’s best.
 You compromise that, you compromise everything.
 Here is how sleep affects memory and learning.
 And here are some techniques to fall asleep faster, in case that’s difficult for you.

-- Breaks from work & time-bound routines while enjoying the mental “space” is important to let your brain process information and consolidate learning.
+- Breaks from work & time-bound routines while enjoying the mental “space” is important to let your brain process information and consolidate learning, even boost creativity (for example, active procrastination).
+Even watching cute photos on the internet is a valid break because it can promote approach motivation and focused attention.

 That’s it for today, take this article as an introduction to brain-based learning.